 Leonard real estate is some of the most expensive in Texas, although Leonard house values don't compare to the most expensive real estate in the U.S.

-Leonard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Leonard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leonard are a mix of both white- and blue-collar jobs.
 Overall, Leonard is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Leonard who work in food service (12.57%), office and administrative support (10.17%), and management occupations (9.60%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.04% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.